Tap here to get 5 Secrets to Stress Free Dinners

 overhead view of a crockpot with chicken and rice casserole garnished with fresh parsley

-1. Rinse the dry rice.
-(More on this below.)
+1. Rinse the rice.
+Read more on this step below.

-2. Combine the diced chicken, rice, vegetables, spices, and broth on your slow cooker.
+2. Combine most the ingredients in the crockpot.
+Combine the diced chicken, rice, vegetables, spices, and broth on your slow cooker.

-4. Stir in the condensed cream of mushroom soup and frozen peas.
+4. Finish off the recipe.
+Stir in the condensed cream of mushroom soup, taste the recipe and add more salt and pepper if desired.
+Then stir in the frozen peas.

 overhead of a slow cooker with raw chicken, onion, carrot and uncooked rice ready to make chicken and rice casserole